 LBC | Capital has two dedicated School Certifying Officials working in our Financial Aid Department to assist you with your military benefits.

-There are a variety of benefits available for our veteran, military members, and their families.
+There are a variety of benefits available for our active duty military members, veterans, and their eligible family members.
 These benefits depend on the military status and branch of service.
 These are some of the benefits and instruction to apply.

 If you have at least 90 days of aggregate active duty service after September 11, 2001, and are still on active duty status, or if you are an honorably discharged Veteran or were discharged with a service connected disability after 30 days you may be eligible for this program.

 Depending on your eligibility percentage you may qualify for up to 100% of tuition and fees, a yearly book and supply stipend of up to $1,000 and a monthly living stipend based on the location of the school and paid at an E-5 rank.

 There is a cap set by the government that a student attending a private college.
 This cap is updated each academic year which begins on August 1 and goes through July 31 of the following year.
 The cap for the 2020-21 academic year is $25,162.14.

 If you are the spouse or dependent of a Veteran who is eligible for the Post 9/11 program then they may be able to transfer their benefits to you.
 The Department of Defense (DoD) determines whether or not you can transfer benefits to your family.
 Once the DoD approves the transfer of the benefits, the new beneficiaries apply for them at the VA.